ShizukaDonaghue/happy-beans/README.md

 	* [Messages](https://docs.djangoproject.com/en/3.2/ref/contrib/messages/)
 	* [Django Filters](https://django-filter.readthedocs.io/en/stable/ref/filterset.html)
 * ChoiceArrayField model class to return an array field with front-end checkboxes was from [Rogulski.it](https://rogulski.it/django-multiselect-choice-admin/).
-* [Django filters and pagination](https://www.youtube.com/watch?v=dkJ3uqkdCcY) was referenced for the Recipe filters.
+* [Django Filters and Pagination](https://www.youtube.com/watch?v=dkJ3uqkdCcY) was referenced for the Recipe filters.
 * Template tags for Django filters were from [Dealing with QueryString Parameters](https://simpleisbetterthancomplex.com/snippet/2016/08/22/dealing-with-querystring-parameters.html).
 * Template tags for Django active link were from [CopyProgramming](https://copyprogramming.com/howto/django-active-home-link?utm_content=cmp-true).
 * Success message for Delete View was from [Stackoverflow](https://stackoverflow.com/questions/24822509/success-message-in-deleteview-not-shown).